-I'm a songwriter who's written a few hundred pop, rock and R&B songs, including some you may have heard on the radio or streaming services, like #1 hits "Crush" by Jennifer Paige and "That's What Love Is For" by Amy Grant, as well as Top 10 hits like "Nothin' At All" by Heart.
+I'm a songwriter who's written a few hundred pop, rock and R&B songs, including some you may have heard on the radio or have streamed, like #1 hits "Crush" by Jennifer Paige and "That's What Love Is For" by Amy Grant, as well as Top 10 hits like "Nothin' At All" by Heart.

-I also wrote the theme songs (words & music) for two popular animated Disney TV shows, "DuckTales" (the original and reboot) and "Chip 'n Dale: Rescue Rangers."
+I also wrote the theme song (words & music) for another popular Disney animated TV show, "DuckTales" (the original and reboot).
 DuckTales is currently airing in 162 countries.
-Since I was a kid, I wanted to travel the world and see as many places and experience as many cultures as possible, so to hear a song I wrote be sung in 34 different languages is an incredible thing.
+Ever since I was a kid, I wanted to travel the world and see as many places and experience as many cultures as possible, so to hear a song I wrote be sung in 34 different languages is an incredible thing.

-My latest project is a new stage musical that I wrote with my good friend, actress Lesley Nicol.
-Featuring 10 original songs, "How the Hell Did I Get Here?" is based on her life and career and it's a show we're extremely proud of.
-Lesley starred as the memorable Mrs. Patmore on the international hit TV show "Downton Abbey" for six years, as well as its 2019 worldwide #1 box office smash film version and the upcoming 2022 sequel.
+My latest project is a stage musical I wrote with my friend, actress Lesley Nicol, called "How the Hell Did I Get Here?"
+Featuring 10 original songs, it's based on her life and career in show biz.
+Lesley starred as the memorable Mrs. Patmore on the international hit TV show "Downton Abbey" for six years, as well as its 2019 worldwide #1 box office smash film version and the 2022 movie sequel.

-I've always loved musicals and I've previously written them for stage ("Butterfly" at the Goodspeed Opera House), film and TV (an all-sung CBS pilot titled "Shangri-La Plaza"), but for years pop songs were my primary focus.
-It's great to come full circle with this show.
-More U.S. dates after our 3-week run in Pittsburgh will be announced soon.
+I've always loved musicals and I've previously written them for stage ("Butterfly" at the Goodspeed Opera House), film and TV (an all-sung CBS pilot titled "Shangri-La Plaza"), but for years pop songs were my main focus.
+It's great to come full circle.

 I live in LA and love Southern California, but grew up a few hundred miles north in the Bay Area.
 (In the photo above, I'm taking a ferry ride from Tiburon to San Francisco).
 I wrote my first musical there for my fifth grade class to perform.
 That production actually made the local newspaper when it we put it on.

-My love of music started even earlier.
+My love of music started even before writing that first musical at the age of 10.
 I can remember writing songs on our living room piano at the age of 5, so you could say music has always been in my blood.
-I was fortunate that my parents encouraged me to pursue my dream.
+I was really fortunate that my parents encouraged me to pursue my dream.

 Creating music professionally for a few decades has been a fantastic experience.
-I do what I love and love what I do, and I'm grateful that my songs have resonated with enough people to allow me to have a career that's been so satisfying.
-I hope I get to meet some of you when Lesley and I do "How the Hell Did I Get Here?" next year on stage.
+I do what I love and love what I do and I'm grateful my songs have resonated with enough people to allow me to have a career that's been so satisfying.

 Thanks for visiting my site.